pianostringquartet/prototype/README.md

 ## Stage 8: delete graphs

-Graphs can now be deleted -- drag to the right to reveal red delete button.
+Graphs can now be deleted -- drag to the left to reveal red delete button.

 Tappable areas on graph selection screen are now larger.
 UI slightly less choppy.